aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

  * transformExecuteTransactionInput MUST return the unmodified input object

-*note*, BatchExecuteStatement and ExecuteTransaction operate on SQL statements, which are not supported by beacons at this time

 ### transformQueryInput
  * transformQueryInput MUST take as input a QueryInput object.
  * transformQueryInput MUST return a QueryInput object.
- * transformQueryInput MUST fail if an attribute name that starts with the `gazelle prefix` is mentioned.
+ * transformQueryInput MUST fail if an attribute name that starts with the [gazelle prefix](#gazelle-prefix) is mentioned.
  * If no encrypted field is mentioned, transformQueryInput MUST return the unmodified input object.
- * The output object's `Filter Expression` must be derived from the input `Filter Expression` according to `Expression Transformation` above.
+ * The output object's `Filter Expression` must be derived from the input `Filter Expression` according to [transformationFilterExpression](#transformationfilterexpression).
- * If the keyConditionExpression refers to no encrypted attributes, then the result MUST be returned after only the above operations.
+ * If the `keyConditionExpression` refers to no encrypted attributes, then the result MUST be returned after only the above operations.

+The final step is to find the proper [BeaconVersion](#beaconversion) for this query, and the associated keyConditionExpression and exclusiveStartKey.

- * transformQueryInput MUST call `createKeyConditionList` to create a KeyConditionList
+ * transformQueryInput MUST call [createKeyConditionList](#createkeyconditionlist) to create `KeyConditionList`
- * transformQueryInput MUST call `findVersion` to create `currentVersion` and `hadContent`
+ * transformQueryInput MUST call [findVersion](#findversion) to create `currentVersion` and `hadContent`
- * transformQueryInput MUST fail if `findVersion` returns (None, true)
+ * transformQueryInput MUST fail if [findVersion](#findversion) returned (None, true)
- * if `findVersion` returns (None, false) then transformQueryInput MUST return the keyConditionExpression with the lowest version and no exclusiveStartKey
+ * if [findVersion](#findversion) returned (None, false) then transformQueryInput MUST return the `keyConditionExpression` with the lowest version and no exclusiveStartKey
- * if `findVersion` returns (Some(currentVersion), false), then transformQueryInput MUST return the keyConditionExpression with lowest beacon version greater than currentVersion, and no exclusiveStartKey
+ * if [findVersion](#findversion) returned (Some(currentVersion), false), then transformQueryInput MUST return the keyConditionExpression with lowest version greater than currentVersion, and no exclusiveStartKey
- * if `findVersion` returns (Some(currentVersion), true), then transformQueryInput MUST return
+ * if [findVersion](#findversion) returned (Some(currentVersion), true), then transformQueryInput MUST return
- * * the beacon version that matches currentVersion, and the exclusiveStartKey with the  gZ_version` field removed, if such a beacon version exists.
+ * * the keyConditionExpression that matches currentVersion, and the exclusiveStartKey with the  gZ_version` field removed, if such a keyConditionExpression exists.
- * * the beacon with the lowest version greater than currentVersion, with no exclusiveStartKey if such a beacon version exists
+ * * the keyConditionExpression with the lowest version greater than currentVersion, with no exclusiveStartKey if such a keyConditionExpression exists
- * * failure if all available beacon versions are less than the returned version.
+ * * failure if all available versions are less than the returned version.

 ### transformQueryOutput
 transformQueryOutput needs the original QueryInput object, because we need to check the result records against the values searched in the QueryInput object, which are not directly available in the QueryOutput object.

  * transformQueryOutput MUST take as input a QueryOutput object and a QueryInput object
- * The QueryInput object MUST be assumed to be the original query, not the result of transformQueryInput
+ * The QueryInput object MUST be assumed to be the original query, not the result of a [transformQueryInput](#transformqueryinput) call.
  * transformQueryOutput MUST return a QueryOutput object.
  * transformQueryOutput MUST remove any records for which the original QueryInput does not match, that is, if the original FilterExpression included `Src EQ "foo"` (where `Src` is a [source field](#definitions))